edwardjing1998/aws-spring-boot-api/README.md

     emailFlag: toInt(form.email, 0),
     emailBodyTx: form.emailBodyTx ?? null,
     reportPasswordTx: form.password || '',
-  });
+    // fileExt is only used client-side for display; we don't send it to API here });

   const postJson = async (url, body) => {